efabless/caravel_user_project/docs/source/index.rst

 -  The LA probes for supplying an optional reset and clock signals and for setting an initial value for the count register.

--  The wishbeone port for reading/writing the count value through the management SoC.
+-  The wishbone port for reading/writing the count value through the management SoC.

 Refer to `user\_project\_wrapper <verilog/rtl/user_project_wrapper.v>`__